DillonIs/PortfolioIsaac/README.md

 Yes, the file is called **Home.js**.
 This is where the main landing page text is edited.

-Once you have the `Home.js`file open click this editing icon on the screen,
+Once you have the `Home.js`file open, click this editing icon on the screen,

 <img src="README-Images/Edit-code.png" width="500">